chandannp2001/BlogManagement/README.md

 Users can view blog summaries on the main page.
 Click "Read More" to view detailed blog content.
-Contributing
-Feel free to fork this project and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 Acknowledgments
 Thanks to Tap Academy for their guidance and support.